-Fringed by the Adriatic on one side and rugged mountains on the other, Montenegro (the name means "Black Mountain") makes an ideal introduction to Eastern Europe.
+Fringed by the Adriatic on one side and rugged mountains on the other, Montenegro Dropdown content (the name means "Black Mountain") makes an ideal introduction to Eastern Europe.
 It's peaceful and safe and is a great destination for solo travellers.
 Our first timer's guide to Montenegro will help you get your bearings for a trip to this small yet beautiful place.

-From stunning scenery and beautiful beaches to thrilling activities and sumptuous food, this bite-sized Balkan country which sits between Europe and Asia offers something for every taste.
+From stunning scenery and beautiful beaches to thrilling activities and sumptuous food, this bite-sized Balkan country Dropdown contentwhich sits between Europe and Asia offers something for every taste.
 The beach-studded coastline of this country, which was once a member the Federal Republic of Yugoslavia, is dotted with small fishing villages, ancient churches, and fortified towns, but the uncontested star of Montenegro’s striking seascape is its UNESCO-recognised Bay of Kotor.

 Head inland along winding mountain roads and you’ll find remoter destinations such as the dense bear- and wolf- thronged forests of the Durmitor National Park, Biogradska Gora’s primeval forest or the Tara Canyon, Europe's Grand Canyon and a popular base for white-water rafting.